If Only in a Dream – Dreamy Ethereal Photography

 Below are three of the 14 edits.
 But they are not just Lightroom edits.
 Not sure what to call them yet.
 I am painting with textures.
 Putting them in, taking a bit away, layering and merging much like I do in a painting or collage.
 The process is described in this class.
 I have given you the before crop, one of the textures used, and the final image.

 The image below was edited with two distinct processes, very different results.
 In the darker image, a grunge texture and a scratch texture were incorporated.
 In the lighter image a Pure Light fabric overlay was incorporated and then the whole image was colorized.

-The remainder of the series can be found in my portfolio under If Only in a Dream.
+The remainder of the series can be found here – If Only in a Dream.

 By all means, leave a comment or send me a note if you have any questions about the shoot or the process.